Code-Institute-Submissions/urban-paws/TESTING.md

 **Responsiveness test results:**

-The website was tested for responsiveness using [Google Chrome DevTools - Lighthouse](https://developers.google.com/web/tools/chrome-devtools) and [Responsive Design Checker](https://www.responsivedesignchecker.com/)
+The website was tested for responsiveness using [Google Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) and [Responsive Design Checker](https://www.responsivedesignchecker.com/)

 ![Responsiveness](testing-files/responsiveness-test-cycle-2.png)

 #### Performance, Accessibility, Best Practices and SEO Testing

-Desktop:
+**Desktop:**

 All tests passed with only the performance tests for the Home page (score 99) and About Us page (score 99) not achieving the maximum score of 100.